Sergey Banadysev, Doctor of Agricultural Sciences, Doca-Gene Technologies LLC

 The area where the barrier crop grows becomes an effective trap for aphids if it is only a few meters wide, one or two passes of the drill.
 The choice of crops is wide enough, the main thing is that they are not carriers of potato viruses.
 The most commonly used cereals are wheat, rye, barley, millet, sorghum, ryegrass, etc. (photo 14).
 Quite rational, but requiring special care on seed plots, options for creating a barrier for aphids are planting close to meadows and hayfields (photo 13) and planting a field around the perimeter with potatoes (photo 15).
 However, one must be aware that there is no risk of mixing varieties only if one lot of seeds is placed on the same field.

-If barrier crops are not used, then it makes sense to cultivate the seed plot of plant protection products along the perimeter more often than the main massif or use the crop from the outer rows for dining purposes.
+If barrier crops are not used, then it makes sense to cultivate the seed plot of plant protection products along the perimeter more often than the main array or use the crop from the outer rows for dining purposes.
 In organic potato seed production, another type of color barrier is widely practiced - mulching the soil with oat or millet straw (photo 16).
 The reflected white color repels aphids and prevents them from distinguishing the color barrier between bare soil and potato plants.
 It is clear that this technique can be used only on small fields.

 Another adverse effect of woven mesh is temperature rise.
 The smaller the cell size, the more the temperature rises.
 At 0,3 mm, the temperature under cover is 30% higher than the natural background.
 The third factor is incomplete penetration under the shelter of plant protection products.
 The developers and adherents of this technology are forced to recommend the repeated use of granular insecticides with a fumigant effect.
 To introduce them, you need to raise the shelter, of course, not for a moment, which makes the isolation factor very conditional.

 Fourth, the shelter does not allow cleaning, and when growing seed potatoes, they are necessary, even in the highest categories.
 Fifth, the high labor intensity of the work.
 With the help of technology, you can only unwind and rewind the material (photo 20).
 But you will have to manually stretch, hold and cover with soil.
 A team of 10 people covers a maximum of 3 hectares per shift.
 Since earthwork is physically difficult, the quality of the powder depends on the consciousness of the personnel.
-If the soil is not used enough, at least in places, then due to the high windage from the strong wind, the material breaks out, and the shelter effect must be restored again.
+If the soil is not used enough, at least in places, then due to the high windage from the strong wind, the material is pulled out, and the shelter effect must be restored again.
 And the last - the high cost of cellular material, from 5 to 10 thousand dollars per hectare, with an advertising period of 10 years.

 Non-woven covering materials - fleece, spunbond, agrospan - are even less suitable for potato seed production.
 Their main purpose is to protect against frost and accelerate the ripening of vegetable crops.
 They can provide radical protection against aphids, since they do not have cells.
 But only while maintaining integrity, which is difficult to maintain.
-Material 17-40 microns thick is easily torn by wind, hail, wild animals, vehicle tires (photo 21).
+Material with a thickness of 17-40 microns is easily torn by wind, hail, wild animals, vehicle tires (photo 21).
 Other disadvantages are more or less similar to those that we talked about when characterizing the cellular coating.
 Since the nonwoven covering material is disposable, its cost per season is comparable to the cost of the mesh - $ 600-700 / ha.
 Temperature regime and permeability for plant protection products are extremely unfavorable.
 In summer, the temperature under such a shelter can overcome the bar of 40 degrees, at which there is no question of the normal state of seed potatoes, tuberization and crop accumulation stops.
 There is a certain sense in the use of non-woven covering material only at the very beginning of the growing season - immediately after the formation of ridges and the introduction of a soil herbicide, cover it, provided that it is removed at the beginning of stolon formation.
 Thus, the plants will be reliably protected from infection in the most critical period, but it will be possible to avoid the negative effect of the shelter on tuberization, yield properties and the quality of protective measures.
 Although 90% of seed growers still consider this agricultural practice useless, since the plants will stay under cover for only 20-25 days.

 Mineral oil was first proposed to prevent transmission of the virus in the 60s and is now widely used by seed potato growers around the world (Prasad R. et al., 2011).
 Paraffinic mineral oil provides optimal inhibition of virus transmission.
 Many brands are known on the market (Sunoco 7E, Sunspray Ultrafine 85%, Sunspray 850 EC, Glacial Spray Fluid, Organic JMS Stylet Oil, Purespray / 13E), all of these products are approved for use in agriculture.